 Arithmetic Book and academic papers of David Jones and Meurig JonesDate(s):

 David Jones' Arithmetic Book and the academic papers of Meurig Jones (1904-1962), together with biographicals note from the depositor.

 David Jones (1849-1926) was a labourer born and buried at Llanybydder.
-His youngest son, Henry or John Henry, in 1911 a widowed colliery clerk in Brynaman, was the father of Meurig.
+His youngest daughter Eleanor (1881-1967) married and had a daughter named Hannah (1911-2002).
+Hannah married Meurig Jones, son of John Henry Jones, a widowed colliery clerk of Brynaman.
 Meurig Jones took a degree in Geography at University College Wales, Aberystwyth, qualifyied as a teacher and, after a spell teaching in Middlesbrough, worked at schools in south Wales before being appointed head of Llangollen Grammar School in 1955.
-He was awarded a Master’s degree at Aberystwyth in 1946.
+He was awarded a Master's degree at Aberystwyth in 1946.